 Preservation of Purpose

-In the end, all solutions provided by Cloud for Good’s Salesforce solutions have served the ultimate goal of enabling California State Parks Foundation to progress their mission of faithfully protecting California’s breathtaking state parks.
+In the end, Cloud for Good’s Salesforce solutions have served the ultimate goal of enabling California State Parks Foundation to progress their mission of faithfully protecting California’s breathtaking state parks.
 These solutions have paved the way for a significant outpouring of support from their constituents and communities as well, with the organization exceeding their #GivingTuesdayNow fundraising goals by an astounding 422%!
 It’s clear that advocacy for the natural beauty of California is a priority for so many within the state, and to see the fundraising figures add credence to that fact is impactful given the historic difficulties the year 2020 has presented.

 The nearly 300 units within the California State Park System are perpetually faced with detrimental threats: climate change, diminishing state funding, a lack of human resources helping to maintain these parks, the list goes on… By moving CSPF to a more configurable and efficient reporting system, helping to update their marketing efforts, and cleaning up the data central to their purpose, Cloud for Good played a considerable part in ensuring CSPF’s efforts, and the natural habitats central to those efforts were preserved for generations to come.